ISSTAD: Incremental Self-Supervised Learning Based on Transformer for Anomaly Detection and Localization

-\item Self-supervised pixel classification-based approaches exhibit significantly higher anomaly detection performance than reconstruction-based methods, as demonstrated by the comparison between Models \uppercase\expandafter{\romannumeral7} and \uppercase\expandafter{\romannumeral8}.
-These two models are consistent in terms of image enhancement techniques and share the same pre-training model parameters.
-This suggests that our proposed self-supervised pixel classification-based anomaly detection algorithm is highly sensitive to small-area defects in the industrial inspection domain, substantially improving anomaly detection performance compared to reconstruction methods.
+\item Self-supervised pixel classification-based approaches demonstrate significantly higher anomaly detection performance than reconstruction-based methods, as evidenced by the comparison between Models \uppercase\expandafter{\romannumeral7} and \uppercase\expandafter{\romannumeral8}.
+These two models employ consistent image enhancement techniques and share the same pre-training model parameters.
+This indicates that our proposed self-supervised pixel classification-based anomaly detection approach, which utilizes features from each decoder's Transformer block (from high-level semantic, global features to low-level texture, and partial features), substantially improves anomaly detection performance compared to reconstruction methods.

 \item In the absence of pre-training, reconstruction-based methods perform better in anomaly localization than self-supervised pixel classification-based methods, as evidenced by the comparison between Models \uppercase\expandafter{\romannumeral3} and \uppercase\expandafter{\romannumeral4}.
 However, when pre-training is incorporated, the performance differences between these two methods in anomaly localization become minimal, as observed in Models \uppercase\expandafter{\romannumeral7} and \uppercase\expandafter{\romannumeral8}.
 This is because during the anomaly training phase, we fix the encoder parameters.
 For end-to-end pixel classifiers, the encoder-decoder structure is overly redundant during training.
 By fixing the encoder parameters, this redundancy is eliminated, enhancing the model's learning capability.